nas5w/javascript-tips-and-tidbits/README.md

 One might see how this could cause problems if you expected behavior like primitive assignment!
 This can get especially ugly if you create a function that unintentionally mutates an object.

+For more on variable assignment and primitive/object mutability, see [this article](https://typeofnan.dev/variable-assignment-primitive-object-mutation/).

 ## Closures

 Closure is an important javascript pattern to give private access to a variable.
 In this example, `createGreeter` returns an anonymous function that has access to the supplied `greeting`, "Hello."
 For all future uses, `sayHello` will have access to this greeting!